nicolasriquet/GitDelver/README.md

 ## Configuration parameters to be set in *config.py*

-* repo_path: file system path (using regular forward slashes) to either a single Git repository to be analyzed or a folder containing multiple repositories to be processed in bulk.
+* repo_path: file system path to either a single Git repository to be analyzed or a folder containing multiple repositories to be processed in bulk.
 In the latter case, each subfolder is assumed to be a regular directory containing a .git folder.
 Example of structure for bulk analysis:
   * repositories_folder_path/repo 1/(.git + code files)
   * repositories_folder_path/repo N/(.git + code files)
-* csv_output_folder_path: file system path (using regular forward slashes) to the folder where the generated CSV files are to be created.
+* csv_output_folder_path: file system path to the folder where the generated CSV files are to be created.
 * keep_unsupported_files: **GitDelver** uses some advanced features of PyDriller that are only available for supported file types (i.e. most common source code files).
 Set this option to True if you want **GitDelver** to report unsupported files as well.
+* analysis_mode: GitDelver supports three modes of analysis.
+  * AnalysisMode.COMMITS: produces only the 'commits_history' dataset.
+  * AnalysisMode.COMMITS_FILES: produces the 'commits_history' and 'files_history' datasets.
+CAN TAKE SOME TIME!
+  * AnalysisMode.
+COMMITS_FILES_METHODS: produces the 'commits_history', 'files_history' and the 'methods_history' datasets.
+CAN TAKE A VERY LONG TIME!
 * nb_processes: **GitDelver** uses Python multiprocessing for analyzing multiple repositories at once.
 Nowadays, most computers have at least 4 virtual CPUs, so this is the default value.
 You can set it to less or more in function of your needs. **GitDelver** will check that the entered value is correct and will limit this parameter to the maximum number of available vitrtual CPUs.
 * verbose: this parameter sets the volume of feedback information provided by **GitDelver**.
 The analysis operation can take dozens of minutes for big repositories, so it is advised to set this to True in order to monitor its progression.
 * SATD_keywords: this parameter configures the keywords that should be used to detect Self-Admitted Technical Debt in the lines of code.